aha-app/aha-services/docs/jira.md

 ## Configuration

+You need to be a Product Owner in Aha! and an Administrator in Jira to set up this integration.

 Please carefully follow these instructions to ensure that the integration is properly configured.

 1. Configure the Server URL, Username and Password below.